- Player lists announced for Canadian ATP World Tour and WTA stops this summer

 - Early wild cards awarded to Canadians Eugenie Bouchard, Vasek Pospisil, and Denis Shapovalov

 The top stars of the tennis world are heading to Canada this summer, as Tennis Canada announced Wednesday the official player acceptance lists for the 2017 Rogers Cup presented by National Bank in Toronto and Montreal.
-Between both cities, 70 of the Top 75-ranked players will be competing for the prestigious Rogers Cup titles.
-World No. 1 Andy Murray and 10-time French Open champion Rafael Nadal headline the entry list in Montreal, where all of the Top 40 men will be in contention.
-In Toronto – in the 125th anniversary of the women’s tournament – 30 of the Top 35 women will be present, including world No. 1 Angelique Kerber, defending champion Simona Halep, and Roland Garros winner Jelena Ostapenko.
+Between both cities, 60 of the Top 65-ranked players will be competing for the prestigious Rogers Cup titles.
+World No. 1 Andy Murray and 10-time French Open champion Rafael Nadal headline the entry list in Montreal, where the top men will be in contention.
+In Toronto – in the 125th anniversary of the women’s tournament – 22 of the Top 25 women will be present, including world No. 1 Angelique Kerber, defending champion Simona Halep, and Roland Garros winner Jelena Ostapenko.